basmaashouur/competitive-programming/Knowledge-Phase/Detailed-list/Misc.md

 ### Equal Sum
 - Find how many sum that equals K
-  - If the (prefix sum - K) is exist before as prefix sum then K exist
+  - While calculating the prefix sum If the (prefix_sum - K) has found before, as prefix sum then K exist
   - Use HashMap and make map[prefixsum]++
 ### Closest Sum
 - Find the max sum **closest sum** sub array and the sum less than or equal k